galopago/PANEL_MOUNT_7_SEGMENTS_DISPLAY/README.md

 ![](/assets/img/voltmeterpcbfront.jpg)        |![](/036-inch-5-digit/assets/img/pcbfront.jpg)
 ![](/assets/img/voltmeterpcbback.jpg)         |![](/036-inch-5-digit/assets/img/pcbback.jpg)

+The display can be now controlled by arduino (or any other) boards via serial bus, to display numbers, letters, or individual segments.

+## VERSIONS

 Tusistemote is an Open Source, modular ecosystem that uses pre-made PCB to mix and match your choice of processor board.
 Is oriented to make small, mobile, battery powered electronic projects work in real conditions in a very short time.